 Some items, such as aircraft, boats, cars or other motorized vehicles, as well as used items or items purchased for resale, aren’t covered.

-DoorDash and Caviar Benefits
+DoorDash Benefits

 Luxury Hotels Benefits